• HDM Leaderboard October

 ‘School readiness’ seems to be a bit of a minefield and for some parents it can be overwhelming.
 We were confident our kids were ready to start school but for some parents the decision isn’t quite that clear cut.
 So if you’re feeling a bit undecided and your school or preschool/daycare centre does offer something like an information evening on school readiness, we’d definitely recommend going along as we found this a big help.
-The brief information session we attended was packed with little nuggets of wisdom we thought we’d share for those who aren’t too sure if their little Miss or Mr is ready.
+The brief information session we attended many moons ago now was packed with little nuggets of wisdom we thought we’d share for those who aren’t too sure if their little Miss or Mr is ready.

 Your child can start Kindergarten at the beginning of the school year if they turn five on or before 31 July in that year.
 By law, all children must be enrolled in school by their sixth birthday.
 It’s usually clear for kids who turn 5 from January through to about February or March, but can be a trickier decision as to when to send your child if they turn 5 later on.